How long has the company offered the Matching Gifts for Education program?

 What is the registration process?
 How will the school know to verify the matching funds?

 The process is as follows: You give the donation, wait for a confirmation that the school has received it, THEN register the donation on My Giving portal.

 Once you have registered the donation you can print the coupon and send it to the school.
-If there is a valid POC on record, they will receive an email with instructions on verifying your donation in the system.
+If there is a valid point of contact on record, they will receive an email with instructions on verifying your donation in the system.
 It is the employee’s responsibility to make sure that the school verifies the request.

 Can I get a matching gift for my ECHO donation?

 Yes, you can receive a match on an ECHO donation (as long as it is for qualified educational institutions and organizations) but there is a process that must be followed.

 Employees interested in signing up for ECHO should visit the My Giving portal.
 To easily access the My Giving portal with single-source sign-on, click here while connected to the Northrop Grumman network.
 Instructions about how to apply can be found under “Guidelines”.

 ECHO and the Matching Gifts for Education program are two separate employee giving entities.
 We share no information and aren’t linked in any way that would help your request.

 ECHO monies enter schools in a different manner than the normal fashion.
 Our program generally deals with reps on a different side of the institution.
 When you receive your ECHO notification at the beginning of the year, you should check with the school to assure they have indeed received your donation.

 When you receive a confirmation from the school or qualifying organization THEN you can register your donation for a match in our system.
 You also have to state in the comment section that your donation was given through ECHO.

 What if I can’t find the organization I am looking for on the site?